MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

 [This article is pre-release documentation and is subject to change.]

 The new Credentials page (preview) in the Power Automate portal allows you to create, edit, share login credentials using Azure Key Vault and use them in desktop flow connections.
+The following table provides the feature availability information in various regions.

   |Regions|Feature availability (preview)|
   |---|---|